Yagavi1994/Wordle/README.md

 ### Main Languages Used:
 - HTML5
 - CSS3
+- Javascript

 ### Frameworks, Libraries & Programs Used:
-- Google Fonts - for the font families: Karla was used for font.
-San-serif was used as a default font.
-- Font Awesome - to add icons to the social links in the footer element and home icon in Thank You Page.
+- Font Awesome - To add icons to the nav bar and close button in themes menu and statistics modal.
-- GitPod - to creat my html files & styling sheet before pushing the project to Github.
+- GitPod - To create my html files & styling sheet before pushing the project to Github.
-- GitHub - to store my repository for submission.
+- GitHub - To store my repository for submission.
-- Adobe Photoshop - were used to edit images and create mockups of the project in various devices.
-- Imgbb - to host my images, since directly adding my images to assets was not working as the size of images were huge.
+- Figma - To create wireframe for project.
-- Rgbacolorpicker - to pick color for the website.
+- Coolors - To pick color for the website.
+- Vistaprint - To create logo for the website.
+- Am I responsive - To see the responsiveness of the screen.

 ## Deployment
 1. In the GitHub repositories, navigate your way to the settings tab